(Looking for Adult learn to row courses? Check our dedicated page)

 Juniors with a confirmed place on one of the courses will be required to attend a swim and capsize test prior to the course.
-This will be held Saturday 23rd July 2016 at Queen Anne’s School Pool.
-At this the junior will be required to demonstrate that they can swim in light clothing at least 50m each on their front and back, tread water for 5 mins and swim under water for at least 5m as well as complete a capsize test following a demonstration.
-There will be a charge of £5 on the day. is to be confirmed.
+This will be held towards the end of July (date TBC) at Queen Anne’s School Pool.
+At this the Junior will be required to demonstrate that they can swim in light clothing at least 50m each on their front and back, tread water for 5 mins and swim under water for at least 5m as well as complete a capsize test following a demonstration.
+There will be a charge of £5 on the day.

 The Beginners/Novice courses will consist of learning boat handling skills, ergo technique, sculling and rowing in different sized boats including crew boats.
 This course will be led by experienced RRC coaches.